rh-mobb/documentation/content/docs/aro/cross-tenant-encryption-keys/_index.md

 is difficult, complex, and confusing.
 This document serves as a way to clear up some of the confusion by walking you through scenarios for cross-tenancy in ARO.

-### Use Cases

-This guide covers the below use cases.
-Feel free to ignore sections not related to your use case.
+This guide covers the below use case.
+Feel free to ignore sections not related to your use case:

 - Use Encryption Keys that resides within a separate Azure subscription